Brand Guide - Updated January 2026

 View all brands →

-Based on Federal Regulation M (12 CFR 1013) and Lexus Financial Services wear guidelines
+Optional dispute letter only if you act · Federal Regulation M (12 CFR 1013) and Lexus Financial Services wear guidelines

 Disclaimer: This page provides general information about Lexus lease returns and is intended for educational purposes only.
 It is not legal advice.
 Lexus Financial Services policies may change, and individual circumstances vary.
 Consult a licensed attorney for advice specific to your situation.